VeniceUnleashed/VU-Docs/content/vext/guides/datamod.md

 Now, before we can modify it we need to call the [MakeWritable](/vext/ref/shared/type/datacontainer/#makewritable) method on it.
 That's because instances loaded from data will by default be read-only (you can also use the [isReadOnly](/vext/ref/shared/type/datacontainer/#isreadonly) property to check but it's not necessary, since [MakeWritable](/vext/ref/shared/type/datacontainer/#makewritable) will just do nothing if the instance is not read-only).
 After making it writable, we can then modify the [maxVehicleHeight](/vext/ref/fb/leveldata/#maxvehicleheight) property.
 In this case we're setting it to `999999`, effectively getting rid of the flight ceiling.
 As calling [MakeWritable](/vext/ref/shared/type/datacontainer/#makewritable) is quite expensive, you should only call it on instance you plan to modify.

 Now, keep in mind that you generally want to do changes like these inside a shared script so changes are applied on both the server and the client.
-In some cases, if we only modify data on one side then players will be kicked upon joining a server because their data not match.
+In some cases, if we only modify data on one side then players will be kicked upon joining a server because their data will not match.

 ## Waiting for instances to load